Outdoor games and game exercises for teaching the elements of volleyball in the dhow. Outdoor games with volleyball elements Exercise “Find me”

 "Rope"

-Purpose of the game: to teach the child to throw the ball with both hands forward and upward in ways from below, from the chest, from above, from behind the head.
+Purpose of the game: teach the child to throw the ball forward and upward with both hands using methods from below, from the chest, from above, from behind the head.

 For this game you will need:

-1. With the help of “improvised means” (for example, chairs with a back) at a height of about 1 m from the floor (when teaching a throw from above and from behind the head) or at the level of the child’s chest (when teaching a throw from below and from the chest), pull the rope or gum.
+1. Using “improvised means” (for example, chairs with a back) at a height of approximately 1 m from the floor (when teaching throwing from above and from behind the head) or at the level of the child’s chest (when teaching throwing from below and from the chest), pull the rope or an elastic band.

-Content: on one side of the room at a distance of 0.6-1.5 m (when learning to throw from above and from behind the head) and at a distance of 1-1.5 m (when learning to throw from below and from the chest) from a stretched rope on colored circles ( at the cord, strips of plaster) are children.
-Each person has a ball in their hands (balls of average diameter 12-15 cm).
+Content: on one side of the room at a distance of 0.6-1.5 m (when learning to throw from above and from behind the head) and at a distance of 1-1.5 m (when learning to throw from below and from the chest) from a stretched rope on colored circles ( children are located near the cord, strip of plaster).
+Each person has a ball in their hands (balls with an average diameter of 12-15 cm).
 In accordance with the poetic text pronounced by the teacher, they perform the exercise together.

-Children with balls in their hands stand in circles,
+Children with balls in their hands stand on circles,

 Raise your hands with the ball up.